MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 For example, `outputUnitLength=1000` outputs a point cloud with integer point positions representing millimetres.

+### `--outputPrecisionBits=INT-VALUE`
+The number of fractional bits to retain when scaling from the coding co-ordinate system to the sequence co-ordinate system.
+The fractional bits are further retained when converting to the external co-ordinate system.

+The special value `outputPrecisionBits=-1` retains all fractional bits during the scaling process.

 ### `--convertPlyColourspace=0|1`
 Controls the conversion of ply RGB colour attributes to/from the colourspace set by an attribute's `colourMatrix` before attribute